the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ----
-# 3 Dev mode toggling
+# 3 Developer mode toggling
 ----

 `Note that none of these steps are in about or with SideQuest and are done only within the mobile phone application for Oculus.
 Also users usually need to toggle Developer mode after any Oculus OS update as it usually is auto disabled due to the update`

-Open the official Oculus application on a Bluetooth capable phone or tablet and log into your Oculus account, go to `Settings` within the app and click your headset to connect, make sure the power is on when doing so, then click advanced settings and go to `Developer mode` to dis then re enable it before hard rebooting your device, this is done by holding down the headsets power button for 15 seconds, then rebooting as normal.
+Open the official Oculus application on a Bluetooth capable phone or tablet and log into your Oculus account, go to `Settings` within the app and click your headset to connect, make sure the power is on when doing so, then click advanced settings and go to `Developer mode` to disable then re enable it before hard rebooting your device, this is done by holding down the headsets power button for 15 seconds, then rebooting as normal.

 ###### If you turn Developer mode off in your Phone application and you suddenly your headset connects to SideQuest it is an error with the application thinking on is off and off is on, the following should fix it.

-Open your Oculus Application on the device you set your Quest up with and head to settings while connected to your Quest via Bluetooth, After doing so try to Toggle Dev mode (at the least 3 times) Then set it back to enabled and restart your Quest device before you try to connect once again to SideQuest
+Open your Oculus Application on the device you set your Quest up with and head to settings while connected to your Quest via Bluetooth, After doing so try to Toggle Developer mode (at the least 3 times) Then set it back to enabled and restart your Quest device before you try to connect once again to SideQuest

-`If the issue persists toggle Dev mode to enabled again, then power off your Quest completely while still on the Dev mode page in your phone application and disable it while your system is off, then turn your Headset back on, Reconnect it to your phone and Re-enable Dev mode`
+`If the issue persists toggle Developer mode to enabled again, then power off your Quest completely while still on the Developer mode page in your phone application and disable it while your system is off, then turn your Headset back on, Reconnect it to your phone and Re-enable Developer mode`

-###### Doing so in the phone app tends to solve many issues, also some times there is a glitch causing something to go awry, such as sometimes making the headset connect to SideQuest only when Dev mode is off  and disconnect when it is on, the issue generally occurs on initial set up, after trying the install steps more then once, or Re-Installing/Updating SideQuest.
+###### Doing so in the phone app tends to solve many issues, also some times there is a glitch causing something to go awry, such as sometimes making the headset connect to SideQuest only when Developer mode is off  and disconnect when it is on, the issue generally occurs on initial set up, after trying the install steps more then once, or Re-Installing/Updating SideQuest.

 ----
 # 4 Issues caused by Oculus LINK